Easy Homemade Pita Bread Recipe

 How to Make Pita Bread

 While the ingredient list for pita loaves is pretty short, the process for making the actual bread is a little longer.
 But it’s not that difficult, so don’t let the length scare you away!
-You’ll be through these step-by-step instructions in no time:
+You’ll be through these simple step-by-step instructions in no time!
+Below is a quick recipe overview, but please scroll to the recipe card at the bottom of this post for full instructions and to watch the step-by-step video.

-Activate the Yeast: Whisk together the sugar and yeast in a large bowl, then stir in the warm water.
-Let the yeast activate for about 5 minutes, or until frothy.
+• Activate the Yeast: Whisk together the sugar and yeast, then stir in the warm water.
+Let the yeast rest for 5 minutes, until frothy.

-Add the Rest of the Ingredients: Add the salt and olive oil, and then using a wooden spoon, add 2 ½ cups of flour.
+• Make the Dough: Add the salt and olive oil, and then using a wooden spoon, add 2 ½ cups of flour.
 Continue stirring and add a tablespoon of flour at a time until the dough starts to pull away from the sides.

-Knead the Dough: Dust a counter with some of the remaining flour.
-Turn the dough out onto the counter and knead it for 15 minutes.
+• Knead the Dough: Turn the dough out onto a counter dusted with flour and knead it for 15 minutes.
 If you have a stand mixer with a kneading attachment then you’ll only need to knead for 10 minutes.
 Tuck in the edges of the dough then coat the same bowl with olive oil that you used before.
 Add the dough and roll it around in the bowl to coat it in the olive oil.

-Let the Dough Rise: Cover the bowl with plastic wrap or a tea towel and let it rise for about an hour, until it has doubled in size.
+• Let the Dough Rise: Cover the bowl with plastic wrap or a thin towel.
+Let dough rise in a warm area, for about an hour, until it has doubled in size.

-Separate the Dough into Sections: Remove the dough from the bowl and cut it into 10 equal pieces that weigh about 2 ounces each.
-Tuck in the edges of each of the pieces to form balls then cover them with a towel and let them rest for 20 minutes.
+• Separate the Dough: Remove dough from the bowl and cut it into 10 equal pieces.
+Tuck the edges of each piece to form balls, then cover them with a towel and let them rest for 20 minutes.

 • Let the Dough Rise in a Warm Area: You don’t want it to be surrounded by heat, but the dough should be kept in relative warmth if you want it to truly double in size.
 Avoid cool temperatures too – this could slow the activity of the yeast.